D-Bickel/HelloSBVCApp/README.md

-If you click the butten multiple times, it will alternate between "Click Me!" and "Clicked!"
+If you click the button multiple times, it will alternate between "Click Me!" and "Clicked!"